Our first day in Melbourne was a series of unfortunate events.

 Melbourne is located along the southern edge of Australia.
 It is cradled in the sheltered Port Phillip Bay, which opens up to Bass Strait, separating the mainland from the island of Tasmania.

 Way before Europeans arrived, Australian Aborigines have inhabited the area for thousands of years.
 In the 19th century, free settlers from Tasmania (called Van Diemen’s Land at the time) moved to this corner of the Australian continent.
-Other group of settlers followed.
+Other groups of settlers followed.
 Back then, the area was part of the British colony of New South Wales.
 On 30 August 1835, the city was founded, named after the Prime Minister of Britain at the time, William Lamb, 2nd Viscount Melbourne.
 The next decades saw a gold rush fueling the fast development and population growth of the city.

 Today, Melbourne is the capital of the Australian state of Victoria.
 Next only to Sydney, it is Australia’s second largest city, home to around 5 million residents, and one of the most visited by travelers, with its main airport welcoming over 35 million passengers in 2016-17.